Chart Color Schemes

 The level of residential development activity in Murwillumbah is very low in comparison to the average area assessed nationally by AreaSearch

 Murwillumbah has seen approximately 16 new homes approved annually.
-Between FY21-FY25, 81 homes were approved, with 2 more approved in FY26 so far.
-The population decline in recent years suggests that the new supply has likely kept pace with demand, offering buyers good choice.
+Between financial years 2020/21 (FY-21) and 2025/26 (FY-26), around 81 homes have been approved, with an additional 2 approved so far in FY-26.
+The population has declined recently, suggesting new supply has likely kept pace with demand, offering good choice to buyers.

 Frequently Asked Questions - Development